lucasamtaylor01/Go-Euler/README.md

 - **Daily Commitment:** Commit to coding every day for 100 days 📆🔥.
 - **Problem Solving:** Improve my problem-solving skills 🧠💡
 - **Go Proficiency:** Enhance my Go programming skills. 🐹📈

-## Contributing
-Feel free to fork this repository and submit pull requests to contribute 🤝.

 ## Note
 This project is purely educational and self-driven.
 I am not using ChatGPT or any other AI-based coding assistant in this challenge 🚫🤖.